ctkstl/earth_science/pages/Planets-To-Live-On.md

 Where humans could possibly move to are the large, rocky, ice-covered moons around Jupiter and Saturn.
 But it wouldn’t be warm.
 We could maybe move to our own moon, but it’s just a milder version of the Mercury situation—daytime temperatures that can boil water into gas, nighttime temperatures that can condense oxygen into liquid, and no protection from the sun’s radiation.
 And the 28-day rotational cycle means plants need to endure two weeks at a time in the dark—not easy.

-When I asked Musk about where other than Mars humans could potentially move to, he said there were a handful of places that could work if our technology becomes advanced enough—several moons, a few of the largest asteroids, even Mercury and Venus if you really want to get crazy, but he finished by saying, “I mean, Mars is by far the best option.”
+When I asked Elon Musk about where other than Mars humans could potentially move to, he said there were a handful of places that could work if our technology becomes advanced enough—several moons, a few of the largest asteroids, even Mercury and Venus if you really want to get crazy, but he finished by saying, “I mean, Mars is by far the best option.”

 Before we go back to the non-blue world of the normal post, can we just acknowledge how good living on Earth sounds right now??
 Imagine the privilege of living in room temperature weather, one atmosphere of pressure, g gravity, light breezes, watery rainstorms, plentiful liquid oceans, magnetic and atmospheric protection from the sun, food everywhere, and air you can just breathe in.
 You need a huge number of different conditions to be precisely correct in order for you to be able to just stroll around outdoors without a spacesuit.
 So let’s all appreciate the luxury of living on Earth for the next seven minutes until we all simultaneously forget to give a hoot about it again.